lagowski/facial_keypoints_detection/README.md

 Now you can load or train your own model

 Finnaly in "3.
 Facial Keypoint Detection, Complete Pipeline.ipynb" you can see how model is working with photos.

+It is necessary make folder saved_models and inside that store trained models